 This report offers guidance and advice on the best way to manage your behaviour at work and make the most of your Team Role contributions.
 The applicability of the advice may vary depending on the stage of your career and your current working situation.

 This report highlights your Team Role strengths and possible weaknesses, based on your views and those of your Observers, if applicable.
 The section, 'Understanding your Contribution', provides analysis of your responses to your Self-Perception to enable you to work more effectively.

 This report is ideal for handing to and discussing with your line manager.
 It will provide an insight into your preferred way of working and the environment in which you thrive.
 Alternatively, this report is also a useful aid for any manager or recruitment specialist who wants to find out more about the individual in terms of their preferred working style and environment.

 This report looks at the combination of your top Team Roles and suggests working styles that may be suitable.
 Phrases are provided which summarise the relevant working styles.

-This report, based on an individuals Self-Perception, costs £35.
+This report, based on an individual's Self-Perception, can be purchased here.

 We call this feedback Observer Assessment.

 We believe that this is essential when looking to improve an individuals contribution in the workplace.
-So much so that we don't charge for it.
-Yes, the addition of Observer Assessments and the updated reports are absolutely free of charge.
+So much so that we don't charge for it - the addition of Observer Assessments and the updated reports are absolutely free of charge.